 Google SERP prioritizes businesses with higher customer review ratings.
 It shows 5-star restaurants, nail spas, and other establishments as a priority to ensure that the users will have a wonderful experience.
 Thus, getting high-quality reviews for your website is a big push for local SEO.

-Customer reviews also guide new customers towards your store.
+Customer reviews also guide new customers toward your store.
 If new customers read a lot of good feedback from legitimate customers, they will be enticed to try your services as well.
 You can also use other platforms, like TrustPilot, to manage your customer reviews and connect them with GMB.

 How to Optimize Google My Business for Local SEO